evankiely/FIJIMacros/README.md

 The macros on tap today are:
  - AutomatR v0.1: A very early attempt at a wizard of sorts for the particular kind of processing my lab encounters daily.
    - Can: Skim first Z, Remove Specified range of Zs, Merge disparate channels based on user provided channel ID, Create a hyperstack of resulting images, and Create a max projection from the hyperstack.
-   - Output: A concatenated stack of each channel as Z stacks over time (saved as a TIF), A hyperstack of all channels overtime as Z stacks (saved as a TIF), A max projection of the aforementioned hyperstack (saved as a TIF), and A timestamped AVI of resulting stack of projections
+   - Output: Each channel stacked over time as max projections (i.e. two channels = two stacks) and a timestamped AVI of those stacks merged.

  - SkimmR for PBNAS:
     - Function: Remove the first Z from a stack via max project, Assign channel, Repeat for the next color, Merge channels